Cosmeak/iim-master-2/README.md

  This piece is the base attached to the servomotor to create circular motion.

-Articulated Arm (bottom of the image):
+Stabilization Support (bottom of the image):

-This arm is connected to the linear motor to perform the retraction and extension of the plant.
-It consists of multiple sections for ease of movement and includes attachment points.
+This piece serves as a support to guide the linear movement of the plant.
+It is positioned between the other elements to maintain alignment and stability during retraction and deployment movements.
+Its design includes attachment points to ensure precise positioning and reduce deviations during operation.

-T-shaped Arm Support:
+T-shaped Arm Support (right of the image):

-This "T" structure allows for securing the arm and supports the motor, controlling the direction and amplitude of the linear movement.
-The upper bar of the piece helps maintain the arm's balance while in motion.
+This "T" structure secures the arm and supports the motor, controlling the direction and amplitude of the linear movement.
+The bar at the top of the piece helps maintain balance when the mechanism is in motion.

 ![done](assets/mecha-done.png)